laizabaptista/challenge-chart/README.md

 ### Challenge Chart Plot

 This challenge was proposed by Intelie.
 The challenge is to develop an application using ReactJS and an Text Editor to plot charts.
-For me, was a big challenge, I'd never work with React, and i was studying JavaScript, so, was basically use all things I already studied about and lot of research.
+For me, was a big challenge, I'd never work with React, and I was studying JavaScript, so, was basically use all things I already studied about and lot of research.
 For the text editor, I tryed to use Code Mirror, but I didn't discover how to use the entry data, so I used a simple html text editor.
 This will a goal to conclude in the future, I will study more to it.
+For the chart,I used React-apexcharts (https://www.npmjs.com/package/react-apexcharts)

-You can use this application here: https://challenge-chart-plot.vercel.app/
+You can test this application here: https://challenge-chart.vercel.app/

 ### How use this application locally?